 The Hotel Cafe is the quintessential venue for seeing up-and-coming singer-songwriters (as well as bands, too) perform in Los Angeles.
 Offering live music seven days a week, this small Hollywood hotspot is often a launching pad for budding artists' careers.
 Inside, the atmosphere is intimate, cozy and unassuming.
 Arrive early as tables and couches are at a minimum; otherwise, it is a standing-room only venue.
 Enjoy drinks from the bar, but despite the word "cafe" in this club's name, don't expect to find any food here.
 What it does have are two stages, the Main Stage with a capacity of 200 and the Second Stage that holds 85.
 Cover charges typically ranges between $10-20 at the door, cash only.

-Staples Center in downtown Los Angeles is the premiere live music venue in Southern California, with its seating capacity of 21,000.
+Crypto.com Arena in downtown Los Angeles is the premiere live music venue in Southern California, with its seating capacity of 21,000.
 That's why the biggest acts on the planet book in here, from Bruce Springsteen, who played the venue's opening show back in 1999, to Taylor Swift, whose 16 sold-out appearances mark the most often a woman has played there.
-Staples also was the place people gathered for Michael Jackson's memorial service on July 7, 2009.
+Crypto.com Arena was once called Staples Center, the place people gathered for Michael Jackson's memorial service on July 7, 2009.
 It is also the home of the major Los Angeles sports teams (Lakers, Clippers, Sparks and Kings), so it isn't always a music venue.

 A lovely outdoor stage nestled in the midst of Griffith Park, the Greek Theatre has been a part of the Southern California music scene since it opened in 1931.
 Renovated in 2015, the open-air amphitheater comfortably seats 5,900 people.
 With a season that lasts from spring to fall, the venue takes advantage of L.A.'s fantastic weather to showcase a wide range of musical talents.
 Top acts that have taken the stage at the Greek include Lenny Kravitz, Willie Nelson, Idina Menzel, Adele and many others.
 Unlike the Hollywood Bowl, concertgoers are prohibited from bringing outside food or beverages into the venue; drinks and food are available from various vendors during the shows.